oopsmonk/documentation/getting-started/1.5/the-tangle/how-transfer-tokens.md

 ## Waiting for the messages to be confirmed

 Anyone is free to send messages to a node at any time.
 As a result, it is not always a simple matter of selecting valid tip messages.
-Sometimes a node must make a decision on which of two valid messages to prefer.
+The milestone, however, determines which messages are included and confirmed based on [deterministic ordering](https://github.com/thibault-martinez/protocol-rfcs/blob/white-flag-chrysalis-pt-2/text/0005-white-flag/0005-white-flag.md).

 For example, what if Alice actually attached two messages to the Tangle: One that transferred 10 i to Bob, and one that transferred 10 i to Charlie?
 Together, these messages would be called a double spend because they try to transfer the same IOTA tokens to different addresses.

 Both of Alice's messages could not be part of the ledger state because it would result in a negative balance for Alice’s address: - 10 i.